cludwell/capstone-project/README.md

 ```
 ### FUTURE APP GOALS

-In the future I hope to implement embedded audio with react player and hopefully connect the cart to Paypal where users are checked out for 0 dollars, just as proof of concept.
+In the future I hope to implement embedded audio with react player and hopefully connect the cart to Paypal where users are checked out for 0 dollars, just as proof of concept, not to convey actual ownership.

+I would also like to implement some transitions for the cart preview or the profile menu dropdown
 ![Cart Preview](cart-preview.png)